 Style: To create your article use the template provided above.

 Abstract: Start your article with an abstract of, preferably, 200 words (or less).
-Viewpoints and Reviews do not require abstracts.
+Book Reviews do not require abstracts.

 Acknowledgements: Acknowledgements must appear on the cover page, after authors' contacts (they will not be communicated to reviewers).